-- We wanted a 1×2 ledge on the top of the board and batten.
+- We wanted a 1×2 ledge on the top of the board and batten wall.
 However, I wanted it to tie in to the existing door casing in a way that wouldn’t look awkward or disjointed.
 Again, see opening paragraph.

 But we had to do something.
-Our front entryway faces the north, so it gets very little natural light.
+Our front entryway faces the north and doesn’t have any windows, so it gets very little natural light.
 Sometimes it feels more like walking into a dungeon than a welcoming entry.
-So Jess put it at the top of the list and I devised a plan and got to work.
+It was the perfect opportunity for a DIY board and batten project, so Jess put it at the top of the list and I devised a plan and got to work.

-I started by carefully removing the baseboard from the wall with a flat bar.
+I started by carefully removing the baseboards from the wall with a flat bar.
 Seriously, CAREFULLY.
-I wanted to re-use it later on.
+I wanted to re-use them later on.

-I found 1/8” hardboard to cover the texture.
+I found 1/8” hardboard to cover the texture, which you can find at any Home Depot.
 This stuff is flat, smooth, and super thin so it works perfectly.
-It covers up the texture without making the entire board and batten treatment too thick.
+It covers up the texture on the wall without making the entire board and batten wall treatment too thick.